LLNL/zfp/docs/source/high-level-api.rst

 .. c:function:: zfp_field* zfp_field_1d(void* pointer, zfp_type type, uint nx)

-  Allocate and return a field stuct that describes an existing 1D array, :code:`a[nx]`, of *nx* uncompressed scalars of given *type* stored at *pointer*, which may be :c:macro:`NULL` and specified later.
+  Allocate and return a field struct that describes an existing 1D array, :code:`a[nx]`, of *nx* uncompressed scalars of given *type* stored at *pointer*, which may be :c:macro:`NULL` and specified later.

 .. c:function:: zfp_field* zfp_field_2d(void* pointer, zfp_type type, uint nx, uint ny)

-  Allocate and return a field stuct that describes an existing 2D array, :code:`a[ny][nx]`, of *nx* |times| *ny* uncompressed scalars of given *type* stored at *pointer*, which may be :c:macro:`NULL` and specified later.
+  Allocate and return a field struct that describes an existing 2D array, :code:`a[ny][nx]`, of *nx* |times| *ny* uncompressed scalars of given *type* stored at *pointer*, which may be :c:macro:`NULL` and specified later.

 .. c:function:: zfp_field* zfp_field_3d(void* pointer, zfp_type type, uint nx, uint ny, uint nz)

-  Allocate and return a field stuct that describes an existing 3D array, :code:`a[nz][ny][nx]`, of *nx* |times| *ny* |times| *nz* uncompressed scalars of given *type* stored at *pointer*, which may be :c:macro:`NULL` and specified later.
+  Allocate and return a field struct that describes an existing 3D array, :code:`a[nz][ny][nx]`, of *nx* |times| *ny* |times| *nz* uncompressed scalars of given *type* stored at *pointer*, which may be :c:macro:`NULL` and specified later.